-Columns 5 and 6 include the interacted controls of demographic characteristics and exposure to export.
-When the analysis incorporates these controls, the effects for the two subpopulation groups differ.
-The effects are larger and more significant for the growth rate of college-educated workforce, while the effect for the growth of non-college-educated workforce reduces its size and turns not significant.
+Columns 4 and 5 include the interacted controls of demographic characteristics and exposure to export.
+When the analysis incorporates demographics controls, the effects for the two subpopulation groups differ.
+The effects are larger and more significant for the growth rate of college-educated workforce, while the effect for the growth of non-collegeeducated workforce remains not significant.

 These changes are consistent with the existence of unobserved characteristics of firms and individuals that self-sort into larger cities.
 If there is positive self-selection in terms of productivity, larger cities would be relatively shielded to the same 'nominal' trade shock.
-Then, the reallocation effect induced by the combination of $\Delta IP{i,t}^{CZ}$ and $College{i,t}^{CZ}$ would be attenuated.
-Also, larger cities might offer a better buffer for affected workers due to the size of the local economy.
+Then, the reallocation effect induced by the combination of $\Delta IP{i,t}^{CZ}$ and $College{i,t-1}^{CZ}$ would